SturmFlosse/moonbackup/README.md

 If you find the scripts and guidelines helpful and you feel the need to thank me, please don't.
 I am not doing this for money.
 I just wanna contribute to a great community and maybe lower the power consumption of NAS systems for everyone a bit.
 If you feel the need, donate some of your energy savings to your local animal shelter or something else.
 Thanks :)

+If you have questions: Please read the FAQ.

 # Use Case

 A main TrueNAS system is running 24/7 while a second TrueNAS system only powers on at night (or any other specific time), runs pull replication jobs to receive the latest snapshots of the main system and then powers off again.